 Although the survey only involves a sample of Carewest sites for a focused set of standards, Carewest is committed to the Accreditation process as a measure of quality assurance and quality improvement.
 Carewest does not only prepare the targeted site for the survey but looks at how the standards are met more broadly across the organization.
 If steps are implemented to improve compliance to standards, we determine applicability across the organization and then roll those measures out.

 When service standards, such as long-term care, are reviewed for a survey, all Carewest sites, regardless of their participation in the survey, will complete the self-assessment to help inform our Quality Improvement plan for the upcoming year.

 Carewest is involved with the Partnerships in Injury Reduction (PIR) program and has achieved a Certificate of Recognition since 2003.
 The PIR program is a joint initiative between Alberta Health, the Workers’ Compensation Board (WCB), Industry Partners such as the Continuing Care Safety Association (CCSA) and employers who participate with the goal of reducing injuries and improving safety.
 A Certificate of Recognition (COR) is awarded to employers who meet the program standards during the three year cycle of audits and/or action plans.

-This winter, Carewest will be busy preparing for the next PIR external audit scheduled for May 2018.
+Carewest will be busy preparing for the next PIR external audit scheduled for 2021.

 Staff Experience Survey